uma-dev/GCP-course/notes.md

 ### Cloud monitoring

-Works for GCP projects and AWS projects, in order to group all the information from multiple GCP projects you need to create a workspace on the host project and then add other GCP or AWS projects to the workspace.
+Its a set of tools that works for GCP projects and AWS projects, in order to group all the information from multiple GCP projects you need to create a workspace on the host project and then add other GCP or AWS projects to the workspace.

 What you should know:
 - Are users having any issue?